 Good herbs for drying are sage, rosemary, lavender & thyme.
 I also like to dry some chilli peppers, and I hang my garlic to cure along with them.
 You can also dry garlic in a dehydrator for super concentrated and convenient flavour for the spice drawer.
 Once dried, chilli peppers can be easily crumbled into flakes, then stored in an airtight jar.

 Herbs should be dried in a well ventilated area, preferably hung so that the air can circulate around them.
 Once the herbs have dried, store them in airtight jars or plastic bags.
 Dried herbs can be used in the usual ways, adding to soups, stews, etc.

 Herb Salts and Sugars

 Herb Salts and Sugars are so super easy.
 They make lovely gifts, and herb salts and sugars are more than culinary.
 Lavender salt added to a bath smells amazing, and also works as a great exfoliating scrub.
 Lavender sugar can be used in baking and stirred into coffee or tea.

 Try using lavender in a recipe, like these ones for lavender scones, or lavender yogurt cake.
 Besides lavender, you can make an herbal salt mix with dried thyme and rosemary.
-Use in place of plain salt on roast meat, chicken, or vegetables for a burst of fresh herb flavour.
+Use in place of plain salt on roasted meat, chicken, or vegetables for a burst of fresh herb flavour.
 Dried chilli pepper plus coriander seed salt makes a great rub, or marinade, too.
-Crush the coriander seed with a mortal and pestle first.
+Crush the coriander seed with a mortar and pestle first.